lillialexis/e3db/README.md

 ## Reading Records
 In the above example, we received a record ID after writing the map to E3DB.
 Using this record ID, we can read the map back out.
-It gets transparently decrypted and displayed on the command line.
+It gets downloaded and transparently decrypted and displayed on the command line.

 ```java
 Record feedbackRecord2 = client.readRecord(feedbackRecordId).get();
 System.out.println ("Read the comment: " + feedbackRecord2.data.get("comment"));
 ```

+There's also a function "client.readRawRecord(id)" that fetches, but does not decrypt the data, so you can see the encoded ciphertext if you like.

 ## Sharing Records

+Currently, sharing is facilitated by content type.
+Our sharing model currently allows the other party to read all records of the selected content type; we may add more flexible sharing model in the near future.
+When you share data with another party, some crypto happens in the client to allow that party to read it, but without any other party having access, including us.

-Currently, sharing is facilitated by content type, in this case, the content type is "feedback", and so in the following example, we share the record that we created above with the UUID of Tozny's CEO Isaac.
+In the following example, we share the record that we created above with the UUID of Tozny's CEO Isaac.

 ```java
 UUID ipjId = UUID.fromString ("166ed61a-3a56-4fe6-980f-2850aa82ea25");